aliyev24/gazzetta/README.md

 4. Create Postgres database.

-5. Go to [Djescrety](https://djecrety.ir/) generate secret key and copy it.

-6. Create '.env' file in settings root and paste this:
+5. Create '.env' file in settings root and paste this:

  ```
    root=true